Schultz defends Starbucks' tough union stance in testy hearing

 But the hearing featured a former Starbucks employee who testified that he was fired for union activism.

-Sanders depicted the chain as an "egregious" corporate villain on labor law, pointing to numerous complaints from workers that were confirmed as labor law violations by officials at the National Labor Relations Board (NLRB).
+Sanders depicted the coffee chain as an "egregious" corporate villain against its workers, pointing to numerous complaints from staff that were confirmed as labor law violations by officials at the National Labor Relations Board (NLRB).

 "The fundamental issue we are confronting today is whether we have a system of justice that applies to all or whether billionaires and large corporations can break the law with impunity," he said.